JeroenVandersteen/JerHammer/content/Trainings/List/Bar brawler.md

 _+1d6 dam on unarmed/knuckles_

-Your unarmed attacks or attacks with brass knuckles deal an extra 1d6 damage for each time you have taken this talent.
+Your unarmed attacks or attacks with brass knuckles deal an extra 1d6 damage for each time you have taken this training.